gurza/tomscheers.github.io/_posts/2025-7-29-writing-memory-efficient-structs-post.md

 ```

 Here I've defined a basic Monster struct.
 It has a lot of basic fields which hold some data about this monster.
-Before trying to decrease the size of this struct we should probably look at how large this struct is at the moment.
-So let's count them!
+Before trying to reduce the size of this struct we should probably look at how large this struct is at the moment.
+So let's count all of the bytes!
 ```c
 struct Monster {
 	bool is_alive; // Boolean is 1 byte